 Such flushing of the fallopian tubes is not only a diagnostic measure, but also an opportunity to remove small adhesions in the fallopian tubes, and therefore improve their permeability.
-A medical study conducted in Sweden found the procedure improves the chances of pregnancy by 4-5 times.
+Studies indicate that the chance of getting pregnant increases, especially in the first few cycles after being performed.

 - Simple and pain-free examination in our clinic

 - Through flushing, the chances for pregnancy are improved